VedantJoshi1409/Neural-Network-Digit-Reader/README.md

 # Neural-Network-Digit-Reader
 A neural network trained to recognize digits, trained on the MNIST dataset.
-Does not use TensorFlow or PyTorch
+Using only Numpy, no TensorFlow or PyTorch

 You can test your own 28x28 hand-drawn digit by putting it in the ImageDropbox folder and calling the predictImg function